Home » Course » Entree » Soba Miso Soup + Roasted Vegetables

 Soups have been a big part of my winter meals lately.
 They are warming and so easy to throw together.

-This soba miso soup with roasted veggies was something I threw together on a whim, and thought it was ultimately good enough for the recipe collection.
-So here it is!
+This soba miso soup with roasted veggies was something I threw together on a whim.
+I thought it was ultimately good enough for the recipe collection, so here it is!

 It fits my criteria for being simple to pull together, has versatility and is fairly well-balanced.
 Plus, it only requires a handful of ingredients!